 PGMS is using it's budget to give teachers time to analyze their data and unpack their standards.
 It has proven to be very beneficial when they have time together(mostly as grade levels) to look over their data they have collected and compared.
 They are able to have discussions as well as plan activities that they know work.
+We are also using the funds for instructional rounds (allowing teachers to observe other teachers).

-Describe the use of school improvement funds allocated last year, including the amount budgeted for each project
+2. Describe the use of school improvement funds allocated last year, including the amount budgeted for each project.